Clinical-Genomics/cg/documentation/commands/README.md

 ```$ cg upload beacon --panel TEXT FAMILY_ID```

 where `TEXT` is the gene panel to filter VCF by.
+To add multiple panels simply provide `--panel TEXT` again with another gene panel.

 Name the output pdf file by using the `--outfile` option.
 Example: